97alexlo/asteroids-clone/README.md

 ![gameDemo](https://github.com/alexlo97/Space-Shooter/blob/master/screenshots/gameDemo.gif)

-## Space Shooter
+## Asteroids
-An implementation of the classic arcade game: Asteroids.
+A clone of the classic arcade game - Asteroids.
 Built with Java using the JavaFX library <br />
 The application currently has:
 - A main menu
-- The game
+- The game itself
 - Post game menu
-- Score progress analysis dashboard/chart
+- Score progress chart
 - Leaderboard

 ### Screenshots